Silvia Mezzanotte

 Silvia Mezzanotte (born 22 April 1967 in Bologna), is an Italian singer and song-writer.

 Early solo career

 Mezzanotte debuted at the Sanremo Music Festival in 1990 with her song Sarai grande, reaching the 4th place in the Newcomers section.

-In teh following years she went on working as backing vocalist with artists such as Francesco De Gregori, Mia Martini and Laura Pausini.
+In the following years she went on working as backing vocalist with artists such as Francesco De Gregori, Mia Martini and Laura Pausini.

 First stint with Matia Bazar

 In 1999 Mezzanotte was invited to replace Laura Valente as the lead singer of Matia Bazar.
 During Mezzanotte's first tenure with the band, they took part in three subsequent editions of the Sanremo Music Festival: in 2000 (with Brivido caldo, reaching the 8th place), in 2001 (with Questa nostra grande storia d'amore, ranked #3) and 2002 with Messaggio d'amore, when they won the context.
 Following the success of Messaggio d'amore, the band embarked on a two-year-long World tour.